 FY2011-2013: Consider organized college intern programs to have tech savvy interns provide assistance and support in the Computer Lab.

-Goal 5: Cooperate with other libraries, educational entities and community organizations to improve the quality and efficiency of electronic resources.
+Goal 5: Cooperate with other libraries, educational entities and community organizations to improve the quality and efficiency of electronic resources

-Objectives: Maintain a community calendar and list of community organizationsProvide links to schools, museums and other educational resources.
+Objectives: Maintain a community calendar and list of community organizations

-Action Steps:
+Action Steps: Provide links to schools, museums and other educational resources

 FY2011-2013: Continue to identify and evaluate appropriate links and post them on the library website.